European Union launches clampdown on shadow banking

 Martin O'Donovan, deputy policy and technical director at Britain's Association of Corporate Treasurers said a three percent buffer would make funds unviable.
 "To cover that, their rates would no longer be competitive."

 The United States is also discussing new rules for money market funds but has stopped short so far of proposing cash buffers.

 The draft law also effectively bans credit ratings on money market funds, to stop a potential downgrade sparking panic, a proposal criticized by ratings agencies Moody's and Standard & Poor's.

 The European Union's 28 member states and the bloc's parliament have the final say on the draft law and some changes are likely.

-Barnier also published a "roadmap" on how the EU plans to move ahead with regulating other parts of the shadow banking sector, including a proposal to boost transparency by collecting and exchanging data among regulators.
+Barnier also published a "roadmap" on how the EU plans to regulate other parts of the wider sector, including a suggestion that all institutions involved in shadow banking set aside capital buffers to cover risks.

 (Reporting by Huw Jones and John O'Donnell; Editing by Peter Graff)